oracle/python-oracledb/doc/src/user_guide/initialization.rst

     * - NLS_LANG
       - Determines the 'national language support' globalization options for python-oracledb.

-        Note that from cx_Oracle 8, the character set component is ignored and only the language and territory components of ``NLS_LANG`` are used.
+        Note that the character set component is ignored and only the language and territory components of ``NLS_LANG`` are used.
 The character set can instead be specified during connection or connection pool creation.
 See :ref:`globalization`.
       - Thick
     * - ORA_SDTZ
       - The default session time zone.